calebccff/Calamity-Game-Engine/README.md

 #### Call

 The `call` command is maybe the most important to detail.
-It allows to execute C\# code runtime, or even attach basic functions to event's with the delegate functionality of C\#.
+It allows to execute C\# code runtime, or even attach basic functions to events with the delegate functionality of C\#.
 This relies on System.Reflection, and processes your string while executing it.

-Due to the way the commandline currently handles command inputs, for now, one can't use spaces in the code (the command line would process the parts as different inputs).
+Due to the way the command line currently handles command inputs, for now, one can't use spaces in the code (the command line would process the parts as different inputs).
 As the only place this is really relevant is with the `new` keyword, use `new#` until this is resolved.

 Most operators are implemented, but sadly, due to how C\# is handling operator overloads, the square bracket operator `[i]` does not work in the command line.
 For different objects, one might use the `Get(i), Set(i,value)` or `get_Item(i),set_Item(i,value)` functions.
 Passing references also won't work due to how reflection is implemented.